-The core strength of InterRent is our ability to reposition properties.
-Our key to success is being able to source undervalued assets, and through industry best practices and a repositioning formula that has been proven over time.
-By capitalizing on our platform we are able to reposition, redevelop or develop properties to maximize operating income and in turn create significant value for our Unitholders.
+Our team has a successful history of being able to source undervalued assets and using industry best practices, along with our own proven repositioning formula, to create value.
+By capitalizing on our platform we are able to continue to reposition and redevelop, and will draw on our vast of array of experiences to potentially develop new apartment buildings on existing sites in an effort to maximize operating income and in turn create significant value for our Unitholders.